These are the best urban fantasy TV shows on Amazon Prime Video right now. From classics to contemporary series.

-While looking for urban fantasy series to watch, I discovered Amazon Prime Video has numerous offerings of the genre right now.
+While looking for urban fantasy series to watch, I discovered Amazon Prime Video has numerous offerings right now.
 So, I thought it would be fun to list the best available choices on the streaming service.

 As a bonus, I also researched which series are available to watch on IMDB TV (a channel automatically added to all Prime subscribers).